Big (film): Plot

 Josh meets the company's owner, Mr. MacMillan, at FAO Schwarz, and impresses him with his insight into current toys and his child-like enthusiasm.
 They use the store's Walking Piano to play duets ("Heart and Soul" and "Chopsticks"), and MacMillan invites Josh to a massive marketing campaign pitch meeting with senior executives.
 Unimpressed with the toy being pitched, Josh shocks and challenges the executives with a simple declaration that the toy is not fun, and while his follow-up suggestions invigorate the team for new ideas, he earns the animosity of Paul Davenport, the pitch's leader.
 Meanwhile, a pleased MacMillan promotes Josh to Vice President of Product Development.
 He soon attracts the attention of Susan Lawrence, a fellow executive, and a romance begins to develop, much to the dismay of her former boyfriend Davenport.
 Josh becomes increasingly entwined in his adult life by spending time with Susan, mingling with her friends, and entering into a steady relationship with her.
 His ideas become valuable assets to MacMillan Toys; however, he begins to forget what it is like to be a child, and his tight schedule rarely allows him to spend time with Billy.

 MacMillan asks Josh to come up with proposals for a new line of toys.
 He is intimidated by the need to formulate the business aspects of the proposal, but Susan says that she will handle the business end while he comes up with the ideas.
 Nevertheless, he feels pressured and longs for his old life.
 When he expresses doubts to Susan and attempts to explain that he is a child, she interprets this as fear of commitment on his part and dismisses his explanation.

 Josh learns from Billy that the Zoltar machine is now at Sea Point Park, and he leaves in the middle of his presentation to MacMillan and the other executives.
-Susan also leaves and encounters Billy, who tells her where Josh went.
+Susan follows and encounters Billy, who tells her where Josh went.
 At the park, Josh finds the machine, unplugs it, and makes a wish to become a child again.
-He is then confronted by Susan for running off, but upon seeing the machine and the fortune, she realizes that he was telling the truth and becomes despondent that their relationship will end.
-Josh thanks her for their time together and suggests she use the machine to turn herself into a little girl.
-Susan declines but offers to drive Josh back to New Jersey.
+Susan confronts him for running off, but upon seeing the machine and the fortune, she realizes that he was telling the truth and becomes despondent that their relationship will end.
+Josh is grateful for their time together and suggests she use the machine to turn herself into a little girl.
+Susan declines, but offers to drive Josh back to New Jersey.
 After sharing an emotional goodbye with Susan, Josh transforms into a child again before reuniting with his family and Billy.